SohailWarraich/Attendance-Tracking-System-Using-Computer-Vision/README.md

 # Employee Attendance System - v1

 This is the initial version (v1) of the Employee Attendance System, which uses computer vision for employee tracking and face detection.
+In this version, the system captures an employee's face when they approach the specified region of interest (ROI).
+The detected face is displayed on the screen, preparing the system for future upgrades to save faces and track identities.
+Planned Feature: In later versions, these faces or their identities can be saved in a database for attendance record-keeping.

 ## Features
 YOLO Detection: Utilizes the YOLO model to detect people and vehicles (class IDs 0 and 2).